-- The Oracle Twins in American Dragon Jake Long dress exceedingly differently.
+- The Oracle Twins in American Dragon: Jake Long dress exceedingly differently.
 In the first season, before the animation style changed, it's easy to tell that they were just dressing differently.
 One dresses in a "punk" fashion while the other has a green dress and Flower in Her Hair.
 In the second season, their entire appearances, hair color included, are altered so one was a stereotypical goth with black hair and the other was a blonde, blue-eyed prep.

 - Ingrid and Latoyah from Slacker Cats have different colour eyeshadow - purple and green - though which one is which is another matter.

 - Susan and Mary Test, from Johnny Test, have different hairstyles, different hair clips (a star or moon) different shirt colors and designs, different shoes, and differently-shaped glasses (square for Susan, half-moon for Mary).
 The clincher though is that one has green eyes and the other blue, a Twin Switch would probably require them to wear contacts.

 - Angelica invoked this trope when she pretended to have a twin sister named "Ballina".
 To portray Ballina, she tied up her Girlish Pigtails and rolled up the sleeves of her shirt.
 She also spoke in a higher pitched voice.